vault27/Foundation/crypto.md

 - Used in Integrity of cookies
 - Used in SSL: When sending a message, SSL computes the MAC over the message contents and sequence number, using a hash function and a shared secret key (derived during the SSL handshake).
 The MAC is appended to the plaintext message.
 The combined data (Plaintext || MAC) is encrypted using a symmetric encryption algorithm (like AES or 3DES).
 This ensures confidentiality and integrity.
 The receiver decrypts the message, recomputes the MAC on the plaintext, and compares it to the MAC received
 - In TLS (the modern successor to SSL), MAC usage is very similar, but in AEAD ciphers (like AES-GCM), integrity is ensured via authenticated encryption, and a separate MAC is not used
+- Symmetric key version of digital signatures, but digital signature provide non-repudiation, MAC does not
+- You need a way to verify that a message came from an authentic sender (not an imposter) and that the data hasn’t been modified (i.e., it arrived as intended)
+- MAC authenticates the sender using private key
+- Used also in SSH
+- Any hash function can be used as the basis for a MAC using a construction known as HMAC (short for hash-based message authentication code)
+- MAC from the record sequence number, header, and plaintext is calculated, MAC is added to plaintext, then al this is encrypted and sent together with header, SO MAC IS SENT IN ENCRYPTED FORM TOGETHER WITH PLAIN TEXT - This process is known as MAC-then-encrypt - has many problems
+- Encrypt-then-MAC - plaintext and padding are first encrypted and then fed to the MAC algorithm.
+This ensures that the active network attacker can’t manipulate any of the encrypted data

 MAC functions